sagifogel/Proptics/docs/src/main/mdoc/optics/optic.md

 An optic that changes its focus/structure, is called `Polymorphic Optic`.

-Often times you will just change the value of the focus, which means to the type of the structure will remain the same, for this specific scenario instead of using an `Optic_[S, S, A, A]` which has repeating type parameters, we have short notation of:
+Often times you will just change the value of the focus, which means to the type of the structure will remain the same, for this specific scenario instead of using an `Optic_[S, S, A, A]` which has repeating type parameters, there is a short notation of:

 ```scala
 type Optic[S, A] = Optic_[S, S, A, A]